Are you experiencing…

 3.Review of Management Contract and Lease

-A review your management contract may identify any notice periods or triggers that will allow you to end the contract with your incumbent managing agent.
+A review of your management contract may identify any notice periods or triggers that will allow you to end the contract with your incumbent managing agent.
 Sometimes the lease can also allow routes to disengage from current management structures.
 Brady Solicitors can review your management contract as well as helping you to develop a well-worded and effective contract with the replacement managing agent.